 The sentencing court will notify you if you are required to file an SR-22 in order to start driving again.
 In Florida and Virginia, drivers must complete a similar form called FR-44 and purchase more auto insurance coverage than the state’s minimum.

 To complete an SR-22, contact your current car insurance provider and make the request.
 If you are purchasing a new policy, let the provider know right away during the quotes process.
 Some insurance companies do not offer SR-22 services, so it’s best to learn that upfront before you get a quote.

-How Much Does SR-22 Insurance Cost Per Month?
+How Much Does A SR-22 Cost?

 In order to file an SR-22, you must pay a fee to the insurance company, which is often around $25.
-This varies by state and insurance company.
+This varies by state and auto insurance company.
 Some require this initially, while others include it in your first insurance payment.
 The cost of your car insurance afterward depends on many different factors.

-Shopping For High-Risk Auto Insurance
+Shopping For DUI Insurance

 Take Advantage Of Car Insurance Discounts

 Because your rates will be higher, you should take every step possible to save money.
 Learn what discounts your provider offers to see which ones you may be eligible for.
-You can get a discount for things like:
+You can get a driver discount for things like:

 - Bundling policies

 When you’re in need of car insurance after a DUI, it’s best to shop around and compare many providers.
 Sometimes, the car insurance company that is the cheapest for low-risk drivers can be the most expensive for high-risk drivers.
 Also, while some large, nationwide brands may seem like the go-to, there are many small, local companies and non-standard companies that can offer you great rates and more support.